John Blackburn (educator): Return to University of Alabama

 Blackburn turned his attention to the burgeoning opportunities in university resources.
 In 1978, he returned to the University of Alabama as the vice president for education development and over the next 12 years helped to raise more than $30 million, once again finding himself in the forefront of a changing emphasis for public education into the world of private development.

-Other organisational affilitations
+Other organisational affiliations

 Blackburn served as president of the National Association of Student Personnel Administrators from 1973 to 1974, president of the American Association of University Administrators from 1977 to 1979 and 1985 to 1986, and as grand senior president of Alpha Sigma Phi fraternity from 1968 to 1970.

 As past general secretary of the American Association of University Administrators, Blackburn found himself more interested in effective innovation in higher education.
 After retirement, Blackburn remained active in civic affairs and recently served as the interim chairman of Challenge 21, a community development program in Tuscaloosa, Alabama.